threefoldtech/zinit/zinit-client/README.md

 # Zinit Client Library

-A simple Rust client library for interacting with the Zinit process manager.
+A Rust client library for interacting with the Zinit process manager using the JSON-RPC API.

 ## Features